andydevs/blog/_drafts/experiments-with-css-grid.md

 ## Conclusion

-So, in summary, while there are still cases where other tools like flex come in handy, CSS Grid solves oh so many problems, especially with laying out webpages both horizontally and vertically on multiple devices.
+So, in summary, there are still cases where other tools like flex come in handy, but CSS Grid does have it's many uses.
+Namely, I found that CSS Grid is incredibly useful for laying out webpages both horizontally and vertically and having the layout respond to multiple device sizes.
+For cases where you have one or more items that are evenly spaced/scaled in one direction, like a list or a row of items, Flexbox works better for that.

-So yeah, I'm gonna use this for everything.
+So yeah, I'm gonna use CSS Grid for everything now.

 Check out the project on [GitHub](https://github.com/andydevs/css-grid-blog-homepage-example) and the actual [website](https://css-grid-blog-homepage-example.netlify.com/) if it fancies you.